Perhaps you’ve heard this Chinese proverb: the best time to plant a tree was 20 years ago. The second-best time is today.

-You may be tempted to save for college in a regular savings account, but there’s a more advantageous way to do it: a 529 plan.
+And while you may be tempted to save for college in a regular savings account, there’s a better way to do it: using a tax-advantaged 529 plan.

-You can think of a 529 like a Roth IRA or 401(k), but just for college savings, says Timothy Gorrell, executive director of the Ohio Tuition Trust Authority.
-OTTA manages Ohio’s 529 Plan, CollegeAdvantage.
+You can think of a 529 like a 401(k), but just for college savings, says Timothy Gorrell, executive director of the Ohio Tuition Trust Authority, which manages Ohio’s 529 Plan, CollegeAdvantage.

-As in a 401(k), the money you save in a 529 grows tax-free.
-And withdrawals are also tax-free, as long as the money is used for qualified education expenses.
-“This includes tuition, room and board, books, computers, and other supplies,” explains Gorrell.
+As in a 401(k), the money you save in a 529 grows tax-free—and withdrawals are also tax-free, as long as the money is used for qualified education expenses.
+“This includes tuition, room and board, books, computers, and other mandatory supplies,” explains Gorrell.

 What’s more, there’s no deadline for using the money in your 529 savings.
 “Money can be transferred from one beneficiary (student) to another, and you can use money saved in a 529 plan toward a bachelor’s degree, an associate’s degree, a graduate degree, additional certifications or a qualified apprenticeship,” says Gorrell.

 So, what are you waiting for?
 Let’s get started!

 Now that you know where to save the money, the question is how to find it?
 The answers might be hiding in plain sight.
 Here are five creative ways to “find” money for the college savings account that you may not have considered: